 - You may choose to begin the T&D program with a Certificate as a non-matriculated student (one who has not fully applied to a degree program).
 Learn how to register for the Certificate here.

-- Those ready to apply for the Master's can find a full application guide here.
+- Ready to apply for the Master's program?
+Review our full application guide here.